cado-security/product-help/docs/cado-response/investigate/ai investigator.md

 An overview of the operations are below:
 ![File Details 1](/img/llm.png)

-The data sources for the Cado AI feature are data imported within the platform, and it consists of malicious events and the text contents of malicious files which have already been imported by a Cado administrator within the customer's organisation.
+The data sources for the Cado AI feature are data imported within the platform, and it consists of malicious events and the text contents of malicious files which have already been imported by a Cado administrator within the customer's organization.

 The feature process and security process is the same as any other feature in the product: We have a defined roadmap, test, release and bug process.
 We validate all outputs against a schema, with technical controls against vulnerabilities such as cross-site scripting for any output rendered.